Find Affordable College Courses

 Medford, MA

-Tufts University did quite well in this year’s ranking of the best schools for urban studies students.
-It came in at #7 on the list.
-Located in the large suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.
+Tufts University came in at #7 in this year’s edition of the Best Urban Studies Schools ranking.
+Located in the suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.

 #8